mitch-dc/volkswagen_we_connect_id/README.md

 After that enable the integration on the integration page in Home Assistant with your e-mail and password that you use to login into the app.
 Wait a couple of seconds and 1 or more devices (your cars) with entities will show up.

 ## Tested Cars
+_This integration only works with cars sold in Europe and use the WeConnect ID app_

 * Volkswagen ID.3
 * Volkswagen ID.4
 * Volkswagen ID.5
+* Volkswagen ID Buzz

 ## Requirements

 Home Assistant Core *2022.7.0* or higher